Lawn Liming: Limestone Application in Vancouver and The Lower Mainland

 In this scenario, a lawn spreader will evenly distribute the appropriate lime substance across a designated area.
 This can be done during any time of year, but it’s most popularly done during the spring and fall—there tends to be less water-based interference in those seasons.
 Once applied, the lime can take four to six years to properly calcify the lawn.
 Research suggests that it takes two years for the lime to move just two inches.
 Since it’s an otherwise slow process, it’s vital that lawn owners engage with professional help to make their lawn healthy.

-For more information or to get free quote, be sure to contact the BUR-HAN team today.
+For more information contact the BUR-HAN team today!